14all-agency/shopify-llms-txt-directory/https-www-georginatalfana-com.md

   Updated: 2025-08-17T06:52:48Z
 - [Verbier Eco Clothing](https://www.georginatalfana.com/pages/verbier-eco-clothing): Care about the environment and about what you are wearing?
 Visit our range at Verbier Eco Clothing to see our ethically printed on demand clothing ...
   Updated: 2025-11-18T06:16:52Z
-- [Georgina Talfana - IML](https://www.georginatalfana.com/pages/georgina-talfana-iml): Georgina Talfana is a qualified International Mountain Leader based in Woodbridge, UK.
-Georgina can take you for guided day walks and snowshoeing a...
+- [Georgina Talfana - IML](https://www.georginatalfana.com/pages/georgina-talfana-iml): Georgina Talfana is a qualified International Mountain Leader.
+Georgina can take you for guided day walks and snowshoeing as well as organise your ...
-  Updated: 2025-08-18T15:55:52Z
+  Updated: 2025-11-20T07:06:40Z
 - [Duke of Edinburgh's Award expeditions](https://www.georginatalfana.com/pages/duke-of-edinburghs-award-expeditions): Georgina is an accredited expeditions assessor and can train and assess groups up to gold level.
 Georgina has vast experience of working with schoo...
-  Updated: 2025-11-18T06:08:31Z
+  Updated: 2025-11-20T07:04:47Z
 - [Outdoor Education Instructor](https://www.georginatalfana.com/pages/outdoor-education-instructor): Georgina feels very strongly about sharing her love and knowledge for the natural environment with young people and adults.
 Georgina has over 23 ye...
   Updated: 2025-11-18T06:10:48Z
 - [Georgina Talfana - CV](https://www.georginatalfana.com/pages/georgina-talfana-cv): OUTDOOR QUALIFICATIONS /SKILLS MLTB International Mountain Leader 04/07 MLTB Winter Mountain Leader (trained) 02/06 MLTB Summer Mountain Leader 08/...
   Updated: 2024-10-15T09:14:46Z
-- [Terms & Conditions for Hibiscus Surfwear](https://www.georginatalfana.com/pages/terms-conditions-for-verbier-eco-clothing): In placing your order, you agree to and fully acknowledge the following: Product representation The initial model mockup image offers a representat...
+- [Terms & Conditions for Verbier Eco Clothing](https://www.georginatalfana.com/pages/terms-conditions-for-verbier-eco-clothing): In placing your order, you agree to and fully acknowledge the following: Product representation The initial model mockup image offers a representat...
-  Updated: 2025-08-17T06:48:15Z
+  Updated: 2025-11-20T07:07:51Z
 - [Copy of Duke of Edinburgh's Award expeditions](https://www.georginatalfana.com/pages/copy-of-duke-of-edinburghs-award-expeditions): Georgina is an accredited expeditions assessor and can train groups up to gold level.
 She can also help you organise your qualifying expedition ven...
   Updated: 2025-09-29T10:04:21Z
 - [Your privacy choices](https://www.georginatalfana.com/pages/data-sharing-opt-out): As described in our Privacy Policy, we collect personal information from your interactions with us and our website, including through cookies and s...